Chiral Electronic Excitations in a Quasi-2D Rashba System BiTeI

 In Table~\ref{table:irreps}, the Raman selection rules are listed for all four used scattering polarization geometries~\cite{koster1963properties}.
-The Raman active excitations for the material with C$_{3v}$ point group can be classified by the A$_{1}$, A$_{2}$, and $E$ irreducible representations.
-A$_{2}$ excitations are chiral because they are anti-symmetric with respect to the three vertical mirror reflections of the C$_{3v}$ point group and are the focus of this paper.
+The Raman-active excitations for the material with the $C_{3v}$ point group can be classified by the $A_{1}$, $A_{2}$, and $E$ irreducible representations. $A_{2}$ excitations are chiral because they are anti-symmetric with respect to the three vertical mirror reflections of the $C_{3v}$ point group and are the focus of this Letter.
+The resonant Raman scattering process can uniquely probe electronic excitations with an antisymmetric Raman tensor~\cite{ovander1960form,ovander1964form,shastry1990theory,SeanBook2022}.

-In Fig.\,\ref{SecEmm}, we plot results of secondary emission measurements performed for the four scattering polarization geometries.
-PL features correspond to radiative electronic transitions at the A-point between CB1/CB2 and CB0, their emission energy is independent of the excitation energy $\omega_{i}$.
-The energy of Raman related features emitted at the scattering energy $\omega_{s}$ are fixed at the Raman shift $\omega_{R}=\omega_i-\omega_s$ for any $\omega_{i}$.
-To aid the reader's eye, the measured secondary emission cross section is plotted against $\omega_{s}$ for different $\omega_{i}$ in the panels on the left side of Fig.\,\ref{SecEmm}, and plotted against Raman shift on the right-hand-side.
+In Fig.\,\ref{SecEmm}, we plot the results of secondary emission measurements performed for the four scattering polarization geometries.
+PL features correspond to radiative electronic transitions at the $A$ point between CB1/CB2 and CB0, and their emission energy is independent of the excitation energy $\omega_{i}$.
+The energies of Raman-related features emitted at the scattering energy $\omega_{s}$ are fixed at the Raman shift $\omega_{R}=\omega_i-\omega_s$ for any $\omega_{i}$.
+To aid the reader's eye, the measured secondary emission cross section is plotted against $\omega_{s}$ for different $\omega_{i}$ in the panels on the left-hand side of Fig.\,\ref{SecEmm}, and plotted against the Raman shift on the right-hand side.